Cathedral of Ouagadougou

 Best Time to Visit

-The best time to visit the Cathedral of Ouagadougou is during the dry season, which runs from November to February.
-The weather is pleasant, with mild temperatures and minimal rainfall, allowing for comfortable exploration of the site.
+The ideal time to visit the Cathedral of Ouagadougou is during the dry season, from November to February.
+During these months, the weather is pleasant, with mild temperatures and minimal rainfall, making it comfortable for exploration.

 How to Get There